3 key takeaways

 Non-traditional resume

 Unlike the main types of resumes, a non-traditional resume is an umbrella term for any resume type that is unconventional.
-This can include video resumes, web portfolios, personal landing pages, and other uncommon presentations.
+Think: video resumes, resume websites, portfolios, or interactive click-throughs.
+They’re great for showing, not just telling.

 Since this type of resume takes a non-traditional approach, there's flexibility in its design and format.

-Note: Although non-traditional resumes can highlight creativity and other required skills, this type of resume should be supplemented with a more traditional format when applying through applicant tracking systems.
+💡Pro Tip: Although non-traditional resumes can highlight creativity and other required skills, this type of resume should be supplemented with a more traditional format when applying through applicant tracking systems, as they rely on resume parsing to extract key information.

 Mini Resume